wazzamatazz/HttpRequestTransformer/README.md

 # HttpRequestTransformer

+Contains `DelegatingHandler` implementations:

-Contains a `DelegatingHandler` implementation ([HttpRequestPipelineHandler](./src/HttpRequestTransformer/HttpRequestPipelineHandler.cs)) that can be used to inspect or modify outgoing HTTP requests prior to sending, and/or to inspect or modify received HTTP response messages.
+- [HttpRequestPipelineHandler](./src/HttpRequestTransformer/HttpRequestPipelineHandler.cs) - used to inspect or modify outgoing HTTP requests prior to sending, and/or to inspect or modify received HTTP response messages.
 An example use case includes a backchannel HTTP client in a server-side app where you need to attach the authorization token for the calling user to an outgoing request.
+- [GZipCompressor](./src/HttpRequestTransformer/GZipCompressor.cs) - compresses the content of _outgoing_ HTTP requests using GZip compression.
+- [BrotliCompressor](./src/HttpRequestTransformer/GZipCompressor.cs) - compresses the content of _outgoing_ HTTP requests using Brotli compression (.NET Standard 2.1 and later).

 # Getting Started